gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

     end
   end
 ```

 Here we create a user instance, validate it and persist it if it passes validations.
+If it fails, we render the new action again, but this time passing an `@errors` value that can be shown to the user.

 ```ex
   def edit(conn, %{"id" => id}) do